iamacarpet/nttraffd/README.md

 And the build command to be run inside the src directory is:

- g++ -lcurl main.cpp ttraff.cpp functions.cpp config.cpp libs/Chameleon.cpp -o /usr/local/bin/nttraffd
+make && make install

 The config file then needs to be created and edited here:

 /etc/nttraffd.conf

 And finally, run it with:

 /usr/local/bin/nttraffd

 ## Starting on boot

-To start this on boot, please use the demo init.d script in the etc/init.d folder and copy it to your /etc/init.d folder. cp etc/init.d/nttraffd /etc/init.d/
+To start this on boot, please use the demo init.d script in the etc/init.d folder and copy it to your /etc/init.d folder.

+cp etc/init.d/nttraffd /etc/init.d/

-Then activate it for on boot with: update-rc.d nttraffd defaults
+Then activate it for on boot with:

+update-rc.d nttraffd defaults

 And you should be sorted.